 Can family and friends visit?

 Sure your family may visit the monastery.
 You may visit your family and friends occassionally as the community schedule allows, and as your ministry allows.

 What kind of professional career may I choose or continue?

 The prioress and community member dialogue with each other to determine how a sister's gifts and talents may be used to benefit both the community needs and the member.

 In what kinds of ministries do Benedictine Sisters typically serve?

 Our ministries vary from teachers, chaplains, spiritual directors, nurses, doctors, lawyers, business workers.
 One of the most important aspects of choosing a ministry is being able to be available for communal daily prayers and meals.

 What's it like to live a celibate life?

 None of us made the decision to remain celibate lightly.
 Being celibate means that we don't focus on one other person, the way a spouse does in a marriage.
-Benedictine Sisters are free to be in relationship with many people, free to develop intimate friendships in the way of Jesus.
+Benedictine Sisters are free to develop personal and professional relationships.
 Celibacy allows us more time and energy to pursue our common life together of prayer and work and to minister to others.